 - On September 17, 2010, the OUCC, Duke Energy, and most other consumer parties in this case reached and filed a settlement agreement with the IURC regarding the project's costs.
 The agreement was withdrawn on December 9, 2010.

 - The IURC held public field hearings on February 28, 2011 in Columbus, Indiana and March 1, 2011 in Kokomo, Indiana.

 - In testimony filed on July 14, 2011, the OUCC recommended that the project be completed, but that the IURC deny rate recovery of any costs over Duke Energy's original estimate ($1.985 billion).

-- A new settlement agreement, filed on April 30, 2012, permanently caps the project's costs and provides a number of additional consumer benefits.
-The IURC approved this agreement with slight modifications on December 27, 2012.
+- A new settlement agreement filed in 2012 permanently caps the project's costs and provides a number of additional consumer benefits.
+The IURC approved this agreement with slight modifications.

 Ongoing Rate Recovery